nihospr01/OpenSpeechPlatform-2020B/OSP Hardware Documentation/OSP Hardware Getting Started Guide - Release 2020B.md

 Below are hyperlinks to OSP-related resources:
 1. [OSP Website](http://openspeechplatform.ucsd.edu/) - General information of OSP.

-Want to leave feedback on OSP and these guides?
-Refer to these links:
-1. [OSP Forum](http://openspeechplatform.ucsd.edu/forum/) - Community discussion of issues and suggestions for improving OSP.
+2. [OSP Forum](http://openspeechplatform.ucsd.edu/forum/) - Community discussion of issues and suggestions for improving OSP.
-2. [Feedback Form for OSP](**link to be added**) - 1-2 minutes of your time to inform what aspects of OSP need to be improved.
-&nbsp;

 This work is supported by:
 * NIH  R33-DC015046:  Self-fitting  of  Amplification:  Methodology  andCandidacy